 We file in slowly, dragging our heels.
 A back-of-schoolbus, chair-swinging, curb-kicking mentality becomes the majority vibe.
 Immediately people set to work trying to find out what speed you were doing, and the level of injustice to which they are being comparatively subjected.
 Valerie, who never removes her voluminous leopard print fur, was doing 45.
 She doesn’t say in what situation, and instead shrugs her top lip and settles back into her chair with t-rex arms folded across her front, thoughts quite clearly turned to a vogue menthol and a bottle of chenin blanc.

 Christ this is interminably dull.
 And, unbelievably, the clock is slow.
-What kind of sick joke is this?
+What kind of sick joke is that?

 One man, Jonathan, is late and isn’t allowed in.
 Poor bastard!
 What irony.
 If only he’d had the presence of mind to put his foot down.
 Paul is surprisingly harsh in the dismissal, and assures us that in spite of Jonathan being a “nice bloke” we have to carry on without him.
 “If you can’t do the crime, I mean if you can’t make the time, I mean, don’t do the crime, in so much time…oh whatever”